zett-8/wait-for-netlify-action/README.md

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Netlify Preview URL?
 This action will wait until the url is available before running the next task.

-This is a fork of [JakePartusch/wait-for-netlify-action](https://github.com/JakePartusch/wait-for-netlify-action) that uses the deployment for the commit, rather than for the PR.
+This is a fork of [JosephDuffy/wait-for-netlify-action](https://github.com/JosephDuffy/wait-for-netlify-action) that uses the deployment for the commit, rather than for the PR.
+This fixes a couple issues retrieving the GitHub SHA being built and `max_timeout` setting.

 ## Inputs